There's only one Shaquille O'Neal.

 Even PSA 10 Shaq rookies for most of his cards can be somewhat affordable, with prices on the low end starting at $100 (for a PSA 10 Hoops RC) to over $13,000 for a PSA 10 Beam Team Member's Only.

 The good news is that any ungraded Shaq rookie cards are more affordable.
 So, check eBay for any of the cards that interest you most, and you should be able to score a good deal.

 What's The Most Valuable Shaq Rookie Card?

-Out of Shaq's base rookie cards, the most valuable is the 1992 Upper Deck #1 card.
+The most valuable of Shaq's base rookie cards is the 1992 Upper Deck #1 rookie card.

 Copies of the Upper Deck Shaq rookie in Gem-Mint (PSA 10) condition average $2000+ at auction.